 We run TICTeC every year, and really believe in its benefits; but like all global conferences, it inevitably has an impact on the environment.
 As with almost every activity, in every sector, the environmental impact versus the good that it does can not be seen in black and white.

-We want to reduce and minimise the negative impact of TICTeC 2020 and beyond; and below are some of the things we have already implemented and some things we plan to do.
+We want to reduce and minimise the negative environmental impact of TICTeC 2020 and beyond; so below are some of the things we have already implemented and some things we plan to do.

 We’ve chosen to host TICTeC 2020 in Iceland as Reykjavik City Council are pioneers in using open-source digital tools to elicit feedback and engagement from its citizens on council policies, expenditure and projects.